ginxy/KG_RAG_chainlit/README.md

 ---

-### **Why This Matters**
+### **What is it?**
-Imagine asking an AI assistant a question and getting answers backed by both real-time data *and* structured knowledge.
-That’s exactly what this framework does.
+Run your own AI assistant locally with ease, ask questions and get answers backed by additional information you can provide *and* the structured knowledge contained in it.
 Under the hood, it uses:
-- **Neo4j**: A graph database to store relationships (e.g., "Einstein studied *Physics*").
+- **Neo4j**: A graph database to store relationships.
 - **Ollama**: Runs open-source LLMs (like Llama 3 or DeepSeek) locally.
 - **Qdrant**: A vector database for semantic search (finding "similar" text chunks).
 - **Chainlit**: A user-friendly UI for chatting and uploading files.

 This short tutorial will guide you through the deployment.
+(Please note: I might have overlooked some errors.
+Just let me know...)

 ---